BITSS-OPA/opa-deworming/code/05_final_opa.md

         benefits_var - costs_var
     }

 ###############################################################################
 ###############################################################################
     return(list("NPV_pe_f" = NPV_pe_f))
 }
+# Excecute the previos function and load the listed objects in to the current R
+# session (global environment)
 invisible( list2env(chunk_final_pe(),.GlobalEnv) )

 ##### Execute values of the functions above when needed for the text: